 Our Testing Setup

-For this article, we decided to test how three popular file recovery solutions fare when asked to recover files from a formatted SD card.
+For this article, we decided to test how four popular file recovery solutions fare when asked to recover files from a formatted SD card.
 We’ve decided to check three scenarios:

 - Deleted volume without format: the SD card appears as either RAW or unallocated.